TillerMiller/TillerMiller.github.io/resume.md

 	+ Switch management page to display port information across the company network.
 Includes search-able database of all pertinent information to IT
 * Developed automated silent install scripts for both Windows and Linux installations, including post OS installs of any software needed based on department
 * Used Powershell to create new users acounts in both Active Directory and Exchange
-* Helped with the IT ticketing system
+* Assisted with IT desktop support

 #### Computer and Information Systems Lead Tutor
 Brigham Young University - Hawaii (LAIE, HI)